irfanhakim-as/linux-wiki/topics/wol.md

 This details how to trigger WoL on a system from another system.

+> [!IMPORTANT]
+> This only works if the target system is connected to the same network (via Ethernet) as the system you are triggering the WoL from.

 ### Steps

 1. Install the `wakeonlan` package from the `AUR` using `yay`: